 A female voice called out of the darkness.
 "Thank God."
-A spark ignited the wick of a lighter and embezzled the darkness.
+A spark ignited the wick of her lighter and embezzled the darkness.
 The waitress held it above her head and stood in the dim glow of the flame.
 She looked at Stephanie and John.
 "Party's over, folks.
 I'm closing this dump and getting out of here."

 "You can't," Stephanie protested.

-Stephanie slipped her hand into her purse, pulled out the revolver and pointed it at the girl.
+Stephanie slipped her hand into her purse, pulled out the revolver, and pointed it at the girl.

 The blood drained from the waitress' face and her eyes rounded out with terror.
 She quickly flipped the lid closed on the lighter and extinguished the flame.
 Everything went black.
 "Please don't shoot," she pleaded as she backpedaled deeper into the darkness and ducked behind the safety of the register.

 A flicker of lightning illuminated John groping blindly across the table for the gun and Stephanie quickly jerked it back away from his hand.